 How to pronounce Curaçao.
 The name of the island destination starts with a hard 'C', while the 'ç' is pronounced as an “s”.
 Curaçao is pronounced as 'Cure-ah-souw'.

 Curaçao is part of the ABC island chain that includes Aruba to its West and Bonaire to its East, and this island stands out for more reasons than one.
-It’s colourful history includes periods of rule by the Spanish, British and finally the Dutch.
+It’s colourful history includes periods of rule by the Spanish, British, and finally the Dutch.
 Evidence of this can be seen in Curaçao’s architecture, museums, parks, music, languages and in its people.

 So, without further ado, here are our top picks of the 18 things Curaçao is known for:

 Curaçao has more than 30 beaches all of which offer a different experience.
 Kenepa Beach, Playa PortoMari and Mambo Beach are three of the most popular, which means that they’re frequently crowded.
-Playa Kalki is cozy and great for water sports like snorkelling.
+Playa Kalki is cosy and great for water sports like snorkelling.
 Cas Abao on the other hand is a scuba diving hotspot and a favourite among tourists and locals alike, with a small entrance fee required.
-The latter includes restrooms, showers and parking.
+The latter includes restrooms, showers, and parking.

 Curaçao has some of the best dive sites in the world.
 Many of these sites are suitable for both beginners taking their first dive and experts who are used to navigating the undersea.
 Beginners can start off with Booby Trap in the south (don’t let the name scare you!).
 This sloping reef has a range of corals and all types of sponges.
 Booby Trap is located just outside of Fuik Baai and can only be accessed by boat.
 Porto Mari is another site that offers easy access via the beach.
 It is suitable for beginners and advanced divers.
 At Porto Mari, divers can expect to see lots of fishes, turtles and a ray or two on a lucky day.